mbevc1/helloapp/README.md

 HelloApp is a demo example

 ## Application info
-Application is demonstration typical microservices workloads and is serving HTTP traffic on port 8080.
+Application is a demonstration of a typical microservice workload and is serving HTTP traffic on port 8080.
 It's connecting to MySQL database and Redis cache cluster.